maxwellmattryan/PersonalWebsite/README.md

         - Get, has, and set operations for the various editor components
     - Notification
         - Creates Angular Material SnackBar popup
-    - Profile
-        - Get and set the active profile to display
     - Validation
-        - Using ValidatorFn, verifies that at least one topic is selected from the editor's topic FormArray
+        - Using ValidatorFn, verifies that at least one item is selected from an editor's FormArray
         - Verifies admin credentials when logging in (and registering*)

 _\*This functionality will not be available on app's deployment._